Skip to content

 22. Fresh Water Tank Capacity Dilemma & Solution

-Once we felt we were somewhat organized we were able to take some time to tour the plant, take photos of the Ranger Tugs currently under construction, talk with the employees and meet John Livingston (below-left, one of the owners).
-During the course of the day, we also met with Linda, Ranger Tugs Office Manager, who handles all of the paperwork.
-Last, but not least, we finally got to meet Jeff Messmer (below right), Ranger Tugs Marketing Manager, and our first contact with the company.
+Once we felt we were somewhat organized we were able to take some time to tour the plant, take photos of the Ranger Tugs currently under construction, talk with the employees, and meet John Livingston (below-left, one of the owners).
+During the day, we also met with Linda, Ranger Tugs Office Manager, who handles all of the paperwork.
+Last, but not least, we finally met Jeff Messmer (below right), Ranger Tugs Marketing Manager, and our first contact with the company.
 We also got to meet Kenny (bottom photo-left) who works in the office.

-The impression we took away from our short experience at the factory was that everyone seemed very dedicated to their individual jobs and I have to say, it shows in the quality of the end product.
-It feels very good to be part of the Ranger Tug family.
+The impression we took away from our short experience at the factory was that everyone seemed very dedicated to their jobs and I have to say, it shows in the quality of the end product.
+It feels terrific to be part of the Ranger Tug family.
 From left to right (below), Jeff, John, Andrew, and Kenny.

 PLEASE SHARE...